dean-journeyapps/powersync-dotnet-api-demo/README.md

 ## Overview

 This repository contains a demo .NET 9 backend API that provides authentication and data synchronization endpoints for a [PowerSync](https://www.powersync.com/) enabled application.
-It allows client devices to sync data with a PostgreSQL or MongoDB database.
+It allows client devices to sync data with a PostgreSQL database.

 ### Endpoints